calebmadrigal/trackerjacker/README.md

 # trackerjacker

-Finds and tracks wifi devices through raw 802.11 monitoring.
+Like nmap for mapping wifi networks you're not connected to.
+Maps and tracks wifi networks and devices through raw 802.11 monitoring.

 PyPI page: https://pypi.python.org/pypi/trackerjacker